 In other words, in an ideal world, there would be no cocamidopropyl betaine or any other concerning ingredients.
 However, it all depends on where you are in your personal journey to healthy living.
 Suppose, moving away from worse ingredients you are looking for a well performing shampoo for different types of hair.
 Then, cocamidopropyl betaine in the Evolvh sulfate-free color-safe shampoo products may be okay for you.

-You might have guessed by its name that brassicamidopropyl dimethylamine may have DMAPA residues.
-According to the 2014 CIR Expert Panel report, scientists found brassicamidopropyl dimethylamine non-sensitizing if it is used in small quantities and DMAPA residue is kept to a minimum.
+First, brassicamidopropyl dimethylamine is 83% biodegradable and has a non-quat cationic charge which provides excellent hair lubricity (source).
+Judging by its name, it may have DMAPA residues.
+According to the 2014 CIR Expert Panel report, scientists found brassicamidopropyl dimethylamine non-sensitizing when it is used in small quantities and DMAPA residue is kept to a minimum.

 Conclusion about Evolvh sulfate-free color-safe shampoo